Azure/Azure-Sentinel/DataConnectors/AWS-CloudTrail-Ingestion-Lambda/README.md

 1. Once created, login to the AWS console.
 In Find services, search for Lambda.
 Click on Lambda.
 ![Picture1](./Graphics/Picture1.png)

 2. Click on the lambda function name you used with the cmdlet.
 Click Environment Variables and add the following
 ```
 SecretName
 LogAnalyticsTableName
+CoreFieldsAllTable --> Boolean
+SplitAWSResourceTypeTables --> Boolean
 ```
 ![Picture4](./Graphics/Picture4.png)
 3. Click on the lambda function name you used with the cmdlet.Click Add Trigger
 ![Picture2](./Graphics/Picture2.png)
 4. Select SNS.
 Select the SNS Name.
 Click Add.
 ![Picture3](./Graphics/Picture3.png)

 5. Create AWS Role : The Lambda function will need an execution role defined that grants access to the S3 bucket and CloudWatch logs.
 To create an execution role: